xiuheng-wang/NODE_release/README.md

 For any questions, feel free to email us at xiuheng.wang@oca.eu or raborsoi@gmail.com.

-If this code is helpful for you, please cite our paper as follows:
+If these codes are helpful for you, please cite our paper as follows:

 	@inproceedings{wang2023change,
 	  title={Change Point Detection with Neural Online Density-Ratio Estimator},